michelesr/thesis/src/ci.md

-In order to grant access to the Docker daemon inside the container, the UNIX socket `/var/run/docker.sock`, the docker client (retrieved with the bashism `$(which docker)`), the device mapper library `/usr/lib/libdevmmaper.so.1.02`, and a directory for jenkins data have to be mounted.
+In order to grant access to the Docker daemon inside the container, the UNIX socket `/var/run/docker.sock`, the docker client (retrieved with the bashism `$(which docker)`), the device mapper library, and a directory for jenkins data have to be mounted.
 With the `--net container:gogs` parameter, the Jenkins container will share the same network stack of the Gogs container, and the they will be able to communicate connecting to the loopback device `localhost`.

 Note that this process has been tested on an Arch Linux distribution and some parameters (such as the library path) can be different in another distribution.